 Montessori: The philosophy of allowing children to learn through all five of their senses while nurturing their individual interests and providing freedom and independence within appropriate limits.
-You may find more information on this teaching style here.

 Traditional: This method is essentially a replication of school, as we know it, within the home.
 Children follow a standard curriculum and grading system.

 Charlotte Mason: The philosophy that children should be respected and taught as a whole individual, and “education is an atmosphere, a discipline, a life”.

 Unschooling: The child-led approach to learning where there is no formal instruction, and children are free to explore their interests and passions at their will.

 Classical: The philosophy of education involving three major stages—grammar, logic, and rhetoric.

 Eclectic: The method of taking pieces from various styles of teaching to create a unique experience.

 Find more information on these popular education philosophies, as well as, a few others in our free Quick Guide PDF.

 I highly suggest creating a mission statement.
 This statement—be it a sentence or a few paragraphs, will provide the skeleton and framework for which you make your decisions.
 It will help guide you in accomplishing your long-term homeschooling goals and motivate you through the difficult times.
 I’ve compiled more information for you on what a mission statement is and an example of one in the Islamic Homeschoolers Quick Guide that you can get here.